 From time to time we all need to travel long distances, occasionally it’s using public transport on a train, bus, airplane or perhaps as a passenger in the family car.
 Whether you opt to sleep on the journey or not, there is often a requirement for good head and neck support to take the burden off and allow for a snooze or general relaxation.
 There is nothing better for this than a simple and smart invention known as a travel pillow; although that’s the most common name, it has many other aliases too which we will refer to going forward below.

-For the general public, knowing how to choose a pillow isn’t something you’d be expected to handle without a little expert help and advice, and that’s why we’re here to help.
-Recently we conducted 20 reviews; to make it fair all were from different brands but of a similar budget.
-Of the 20, we have chosen to document 5 of the best which we came across.
+For the general public, knowing how to choose from all the different types of pillow isn’t something you’d be expected to handle without a little expert help and advice, and that’s why we’re here to help.
+Recently we conducted a number of reviews and have chosen to document 5 of the best which we came across.
 Hopefully if you’re looking to buy a new one or have never owned one before, our information will aid in your decision making process.
-Also, additional to the below reviews, you may want to learn more about the different types and characteristics, therefore we have additionally put together a comprehensive buying guide for some extra pointers on finding the best travel pillow that money can buy.
+Also, additional to the below reviews, you may want to learn more about the different types and characteristics, therefore we have additionally put together a comprehensive buying guide for some extra pointers on finding the best travel pillow that money can buy in 2018.

 |#||Brand & Model||Shape||Filling||Size (inches)||Weight||Price|